terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_secgroup_v2.html.markdown

 * `description` - See Argument Reference above.
 * `tenant_id` - See Argument Reference above.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of tags assigned on the security group, which have been explicitly and implicitly added.

 ## Default Security Group Rules